pulumi/docs/pulumi-hugo/themes/default/content/blog/deploy-ai-ml-vercel-app/index.md

 But our AI adventure hasn't ended there; it's only just begun.

 Now, imagine this: A Vue.js chatbot frontend, seamlessly integrating human interaction and the AI chatbot API.
-This blog post is the second installment of a series on AI Infrastructure as Python.
+This blog post is part of the series on AI Infrastructure as Python.
 We'd delve into the creation of a captivating Vue.js chatbot frontend, and with Pulumi, we'll deploy it to Vercel.

 Before we get into the details of using Pulumi to deploy a Vue.js frontend app to Vercel, let's start with some quick terminology/context:

-- Katwalk Frontend is a demo Vue.js application that integrates with the Katwalk Server to produce a function web interface for you to communicate with your chatbot.
+- Katwalk Frontend is a demo Vue.js application that integrates with the [Katwalk Server](https://github.com/pulumiverse/katwalk) to produce a function web interface for you to communicate with your chatbot.
-- Vercel is a modern web development cloud platform and hosting provider.
+- [Vercel](https://vercel.com/) is a modern web development cloud platform and hosting provider.
 It specialises in making web application deployment simple and efficient.

 ## Integrate Your Chatbot Service With a Frontend And Deploy It!
 If you are ready to integrate your chatbot and deploy it to Vercel along with us, then let's double check a few requirements before we continue.
 While Pulumi supports many languages, we chose Python for this project, as Python is a familiar language in the AI industry and this is part of the *#MLOpsChallenge*.